 This course is the equivalent of a first-year college general chemistry course.
 Topics include the structure of matter, kinetic theory of gases, chemical equilibria, chemical kinetics and the basic concepts of thermodynamics.
 Students will spend considerable time in individual study and in laboratory work.
-All students are required to pay the fee assessed by E.T.S. (unless a fee waiver is granted) and to take the advanced placement examination in May.
+All students are required to take the advanced placement examination in May.